allen-cell-animated/timelapse-colorizer/README.md

-# Timelapse Feature Explorer 🔬🎨
+# Timelapse Feature Explorer

-#### A web-based, time-series visualizer for tracked segmented data

-## Description

 **Timelapse Feature Explorer is a web tool for interacting with and visualizing features in time-series segmented data**.
-You can apply color maps and ranges, switch between features in your dataset, play through your data to observe motion, and view plots showing how feature data change over time!
+You can apply color maps and ranges, switch between features in your dataset, play through your data to observe motion, and view plots showing how feature data change over time.

 This project originated from the [Allen Institute for Cell Science (AICS)](https://alleninstitute.org/division/cell-science/) Nuclear Morphogenesis project and is being updated to support broader use cases.
 View our [Issues page](https://github.com/allen-cell-animated/timelapse-colorizer/issues) for more details about potential future features!

-### Builds
+## Builds

 **Stable build: [timelapse.allencell.org](https://timelapse.allencell.org)**